timlegrand/giterm/README.md

 # Giterm

-A terminal-based, graphical user interface for Git.
+A terminal-based GUI client for Git.

 # Features